 When we arrived in Peru, we had some tour guides and llamas and alpacas there to greet us, but not my luggage.
 It didn't arrive until Tuesday (we got there on Sunday), so needless to say, I was grateful for clean underwear and a new pair of socks.
 Upon our arrival, we flew from Lima to Cusco and then drove to the nearby Sacred Valley of the Incas.
-We spent the rest of the day exploring some ruins(a common theme of the trip) and then drove to our hotel.
-At the right you can see a photo of Syed and me in the Sacred Valley with some terraces in the background.
+We spent the rest of the day exploring some ruins(a common theme of the trip) and then

 Below is a view of some of the ruins at Machu Picchu with Wayna Picchu mountain in the background.
 Later in our trip, we climbed to the summit of that mountain.
 It was about a 2 hour hike but it was well worth the view.